Battle of Goodrich's Landing: Move towards Lake Providence and June 30th fighting

 Walker's men spent the night near the mound, while Parsons's men moved on after destroying the structures at the mound.
-Parsons's cavalry burned buildings, cotton, and cotton gins on the way to Lake Providence, doing particular damage to properties under United States government leases.
-Union troops in the area the next day reported finding evidence of looting and charred bodies among the destroyed buildings.
-Former slaves taken from the plantations were moved into the interior of the state and then either used as a labor force by the Confederate authorities or returned to slavery.
-The 19th Texas Cavalry was mounted on worn-out horses, and the 12th Texas Cavalry was in the lead when it encountered the 1st Kansas Mounted Regiment, which had prepared an ambush.
-Parsons ordered a charge agaisnt the Union line, which was successful, and the 19th Texas Cavalry arrived later in the fight.
+Parsons's cavalry burned buildings, cotton, and cotton gins on the way to Lake Providence.
+Under orders to destroy anything which could potentially be used by Union forces, Parsons's troops destroyed most structures they came across.
+While two plantation houses still being occupied by women were spared, no mercy was shown to government-leased properties.
+When the Union Mississippi Marine Brigade (Note: The Mississippi Marine Brigade was a Union Army formation that used steamboats to increase its mobility.) moved through the area the next day, soldiers from the unit reported finding evidence of looting and charred bodies among the destroyed buildings.
+Former slaves taken from the plantations were moved to the interior of the state and then used as a labor force by the Confederate authorities or returned to slavery.
+The 19th Texas Cavalry was mounted on worn-out horses and the 12th Texas Cavalry was in the lead when it encountered the 1st Kansas Mounted Regiment, which was part of the garrison of Lake Providence.
+The Kansans had prepared an ambush.
+Parsons ordered a charge against the Union line, which was successful, and the 19th Texas Cavalry arrived later in the fight.
 The Kansans fell back to Lake Providence.
-The Union troops were able to outdistance the Confederates, and Parsons withdrew his men to rejoin Walker, destroying as they want.
+The Union troops outdistanced the Confederates and Parsons withdrew his men to rejoin Walker, destroying as they went.
 The gunboat USS Romeo and the armed transport John Raine fired on the Confederate troops.
 (Note: The historian Ed Bearss places the fighting with the 1st Kansas Mounted Regiment as occurring on the morning on June 30.)
+Cavalry were landed from John Raine and harassed the Confederates, and Romeo fired her guns nearly a hundred times.

-Walker received orders to take his infantry to Berwick Bay, and the Confederate infantry withdrew from the area, reaching Bayou Macon by the end of June 30.
+Walker received orders from Major General Richard Taylor to take his infantry to Berwick Bay and the Confederate infantry withdrew from the area, reaching Bayou Macon by the end of June 30.
 Parsons's troops remained.
-Brigadier General Alfred W. Ellet brought his Mississippi Marine Brigade (Note: The Mississippi Marine Brigade was a Union Army formation that used steamboats to increase its mobility.) to Goodrich's Landing on the morning on June 30.
-Along with the two Black regiments at Goodrich's Landing, which were commanded by Colonel William F. Wood, Ellet sent his troops inland in pursuit of Parsons.
-After moving 5 miles inland, Ellet determined that he had taken an incorrect route and the march was rerouted to Tensas Bayou.
+Brigadier General Alfred W. Ellet brought his Mississippi Marine Brigade to Goodrich's Landing on the morning of June 30.
+Along with the two Black regiments at Goodrich's Landing, commanded by Colonel William F. Wood, Ellet sent his troops inland in pursuit of Parsons.
+After moving 5 miles inland, Ellet determined he had taken an incorrect route and the march was rerouted to Tensas Bayou.
 Ellet sent his cavalry ahead to scout, while the rest of his men stopped to rest and pick berries partway to the bayou.
-At the bayou, the cavalry encountered the Confederate force.
-Ellet was only able to bring up a portion of his infantry in time to engage in the skirmish.
-Parsons attempted to turn the Union right flank, but was repulsed, and Ellet brought up artillery.
+At the Tensas, the cavalry encountered the Confederate force.
+Ellet could only bring up a portion of his infantry in time to engage in the skirmish.
+Parsons attempted to turn the Union right flank but was repulsed, and Ellet brought up artillery.
 Parsons broke off the engagement, burned the bridge over the bayou, and withdrew, covering the retreat of the Confederate infantry.
 This skirmish resulted in three Union casualties and a similar number of Confederate losses.